Hierarchical Control of Smart Particle Swarms: Conclusions

 We propose a hierarchical approach to control a swarm of robots that form shapes and translate in formation with two types of robots: a large group of simple robots (workers) and a small swarm of intelligent robots (guides).
 The process of decision-making for formation and translation to targets is performed by the guides, and workers act as the muscle in forming shapes with no knowledge of the overall task.
 The interactions of the swarms are designed to be simple and local through virtual potential fields that depend on the relative position of the robots.
 This approach relies on the knowledge of the guide swarm, which coordinates to obtain the desired shape of the worker swarm, like smart particles.
 The interaction properties of the worker swarm are dynamically adapted by the guide swarm, leveraging its additional sensing and knowledge.
-The approach scales well with increasing number of robots forming similar shapes.
-We evaluated the approach on a small swarm of robots in a realistic setting that use visual inertial odometry to compute relative positions, with no additional external setup for position estimation.
-The prototype framework implemented in this work lays the foundation for hierarchically self-organizing swarms that could be one day be used for targeted drug delivery and cancer treatment using nanomedicine.
+The prototype framework implemented in this work lays the foundation for hierarchically self-organizing swarms.
+Potential uses of the approach could be targeted drug delivery, cancer treatment, and smart materials.